-Teaches surgical residents, performs lectures, and assists residents in completing complex research projects.
+2. Teaches Surgical Residents, performs lectures, conducts research and publishes scholarly works in support of the GME program.
 Serves as preceptor, as required, for assigned residents and students.
 Evaluates residents and participates in academic forums expressly designed for the formal evaluation and training of residents.
 Serves as a member of Departmental and Institutional Committees as required.
-Meets the scholarly requirements of the neurosurgery fellowship program to include bedside teaching, formal lectures, mentoring resident research, and contributing to regional/national presentations and medical publications in neurosurgery.

 US Citizenship required